TRAUMA THERAPY • TRAUMA SPECIALIST • NEW YORK (TELEHEALTH)

 Meet Your Therapist

-Hi, I’m Sury Klein, LMSW.
+Hi, I’m Sury Klein, a trauma therapist in New York.

 Support for the parts of you that feel too heavy to hold alone.